 Get practice teaching

-After passing the approved driving instructor (ADI) part 2 test, you can apply for a trainee driving instructor licence.
-A trainee licence:
+After passing the approved driving instructor (ADI) part 2 test, you can apply for a trainee driving instructor license.
+A trainee license:

 - Enables you to gain experience teaching pupils to drive in order to prepare for the ADI part 3 test